 - Publisher will adhere to any additional implementation and technical guidelines as may be provided by AdMob;

-- Revenue share will be paid only to the publisher; and
+- AdMob revenue share will be paid only to the publisher; and

 - AdMob is not obligated to provide support to, guarantee compatibility with, or discuss discrepancy resolution with any third party.

-Some features may be identified as “beta” or otherwise unsupported (“beta features”).
+Some features may be identified as "beta" or otherwise unsupported ("beta features").
+Google may cease providing beta feature(s) at any time in its discretion.
+Google may not, in its discretion, provide any technical support services in relation to beta features.
 Publishers may not disclose to any third party any information from beta features, the existence of non-public beta features, or access to beta features.

 Pauline is an AdMob policy expert and author of this help page.
 Help her improve this article by leaving feedback below.